TurnerZischka/Calendar-Project/README.md

  >   * C++
  >   * GUI TBD
  > * Inputs
- >   * User data,
+ >   * User data
+ >   * GUI interactions
  > * Outputs
  >   * Save file data, in order to save user data and dates across boots
  >   * Graphical Display
  >      * includes buttons and GUI
  >      * and the output of the calendar and other forms of user info display
  >
  > Your project description should summarize the project you are proposing.
 Be sure to include
- > * Why is it important or interesting to you?
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
- > * What will be the input/output of your project?
  > * What are the two design patterns you will be using?
 For each design pattern you must explain in 4-5 sentences:
  >   * Why you picked this pattern and what feature you will implement with it
  >   * What problem you anticipate encountering when implementing your project that you will solve using the design pattern